StudyClubForSplunk/conf23/Part3_Discovery_and_Troubleshooting.md

-# Session 3: How to Discover and Troubleshoot Data Like an Ace Student
+# Bonus - How to Discover and Troubleshoot Data Like an Ace Student

 ## Search for your Onboarded Data
 index=study_club source="/var/log/palo_endpoint.log"